-- 0012 Composition I Support (non-credit/pass-fail) Focuses on improving writing content, organization, grammar, and sentence structure.
+- 0011 Composition I Support (non-credit/pass-fail) Focuses on improving writing content, organization, grammar and sentence structure.
 Provides supplemental practice of the skills and content introduced in ENG 1003 Composition I. Students enrolled in this course must be concurrently enrolled in ENG 1003 Composition I in the same semester.
+Refer to English Composition Testing and Placement chart for placement scores.
+(F, S. SU) - O012 Composition I Support (non-credit/pass-fail) Focuses on improving writing content, organization, grammar, and sentence structure.
+Provides supplemental practice of the skills and content introduced in ENG 1003 Composition I. Students enrolled in this course must be concurrently enrolled in ENG 1003 Composition I in the same semester.
 Required for students who are enrolled in ENG 1003 Composition I with a placement score of 15, 16, 17 or 18 on the English section of the Enhanced ACT or comparable score on the ACCUPLACER Classic or ACCUPLACER Next Generation exam.
-(F, S, SU) - O013 Composition I Support (non-credit/pass-fail) Focuses on improving writing content, organization, grammar, and sentence structure.
+(F, S, SU)

+- 0013 Composition I Support (non-credit/pass-fail) Focuses on improving writing content, organization, grammar, and sentence structure.
 Provides supplemental practice of the skills and content introduced in ENG 1003 Composition I. Students enrolled in this course must be concurrently enrolled in ENG 1003 Composition I in the same semester.
 Required for students who are enrolled in ENG 1003 Composition I with a placement score of 15, 16, 17 or 18 on the English section of the Enhanced ACT or comparable score on the ACCUPLACER Classic or ACCUPLACER Next Generation exam.
 (F, S, SU) - 1003 Composition I Studies principles and techniques of expository and persuasive composition, analysis of texts with introduction to research methods, and critical thinking.
 (F, S) ACTS: ENGL 1013